Wered6/UE5-StyleGuide/README.md

 <a name="structure-huge-sets"></a>
 <a name="3.7"></a>

-## 3.7 Huge Asset Sets Get Their Own Folder Layout
+## 3.7 Huge asset sets get their own folder layout

-This can be seen as a pseudo-exception to [Redundant Folders](#structure-redundant-folders).
+This can be seen as a pseudo-exception to [Redundant folders](#structure-redundant-folders).

 There are certain asset types that have a huge volume of related files where each asset has a unique purpose.
 The two most common are
 Animation and Audio assets.
 If you find yourself having 15+ of these assets that belong together, they should be together.